greenwolfe/OpenLab/README (copy).txt

-3)  highlighting is a problem - try reproducing ui-state-default with my own css, then modifying it ??? (figured it out, then simplified ... done) handle username for header in activity if called from acvity list rather than calendar (and therefore has no group). (done) for header text, pass group array and not eventID (done)
+3)  highlighting is a problem - try reproducing ui-state-default with my own css, then modifying it ??? (figured it out, then simplified ... done) handle username for header in activity if called from acvity list rather than calendar (and therefore has no group). (done) for header text, pass group array and not eventID (done) Focus just on the grouping and in-class/out-of-class features of the student activity view. (done)
-6)  Progress tracker tab. (deprecated) ... but would be nice if it were the SBG gradebook, and LOM's showed up in the standards list) ... just use scheduling of main teacher-initiated assessments as the progress tracker.
-Focus just on the grouping and in-class/out-of-class features of the student activity view. (done)
 7)  Hover texts for standards, (activities?), hover text is group for calendar events (done) (maybe don't need this. detail on page for that standard or activity). (done ... do not need for standards and activities,as they will open in their own separate informatin page)
 ***invite and accept dialogs, also require selecting in-class and out-of-class, and some way this is highlighted in the calendar. (done)